-Deep unfolded clutter filtering shows potential in high-quality ultrasound microvascular imaging.
+Deep unfolded clutter filtering shows potential in advanced ultrasound microvascular imaging.
 However, the quality of training data limits the performance of supervised filters.
-Since rPCA is an unsupervised procedure that explores the intrinsic low rankness of tissue and sparsity of blood flow, this paper proposes an Unsupervised Unfolded rPCA (U\textsuperscript{2}-rPCA) method that can (i) better separate tissue and blood flow via interpretable deep learning and (ii) be free of training ground truths.
-The technical contributions of this paper are clarified as follows.
+Since rPCA is an unsupervised procedure that explores the intrinsic low rankness of tissue and sparsity of blood flow, this paper proposes an Unsupervised Unfolded rPCA (U\textsuperscript{2}-rPCA) method that can (i) better separate tissue and blood flow via interpretable deep learning and (ii) be free of training ground truth.
+The technical contributions are clarified as follows.

 \begin{itemize} \item We construct the U\textsuperscript{2}-rPCA clutter filter based on an Iteratively Reweighted Least Squares rPCA (IRLS-rPCA) baseline.
-All the terms of IRLS-rPCA are formulated with the Frobenius norm so that they are directly unfolded and transferred to the equivalent MSE loss functions with intrinsic low-rank and sparse regularization.
-As a result, the network is trained in an unsupervised manner without losing interpretability. \item We transfer the predefined weights and penalty coefficients of IRLS-rPCA into learnable matrices and parameters to increase U\textsuperscript{2}-rPCA's ability in learning and distinguishing the features of tissue and blood flow.
-Additionally, no extra effort should be paid to fine-tune the penalty coefficients, which originally played an important role in the rPCA model. \item We enhance the performance of U\textsuperscript{2}-rPCA in resolving the micro blood flow signals by adding a sparse-enhancement unit (SEU) to the unfolded layers.
+All the terms of IRLS-rPCA are formulated with the Frobenius norm so that they are directly unfolded with intrinsic low-rank and sparse regularization and trained with the equivalent (mean square error, MSE) loss functions.
+As a result, the network is trained in an unsupervised manner without losing interpretability. \item We transfer the predefined weights and penalty coefficients of IRLS-rPCA into learnable matrices and parameters to increase U\textsuperscript{2}-rPCA's ability in learning and separating the features of tissue and blood flow.
+Additionally, no extra effort is needed to fine-tune the penalty coefficients, which originally played an important role in the rPCA baseline. \item We enhance the performance of U\textsuperscript{2}-rPCA in resolving the micro blood flow signals by plugging a sparse-enhancement unit (SEU) to the unfolded layers.
 The unit includes a dual-frame U-Net module that assists the network in better learning the sparse spatiotemporal coherence and improving the effectiveness of blood flow extraction. \end{itemize}

-We evaluated U\textsuperscript{2}-rPCA in a \textit{in-silico} dataset and the public PALA \textit{in-vivo} datasets including a rat kidney and a mouse tumor.
-Extensive experiments demonstrated the effectiveness and interpretability of U\textsuperscript{2}-rPCA and its outperformance when compared with other clutter filtering methods.
+We evaluated U\textsuperscript{2}-rPCA in a \textit{in-silico} dataset and the public \textit{in-vivo} datasets.
+Extensive experiments demonstrated the effectiveness and interpretability of U\textsuperscript{2}-rPCA and its outperformance compared to other clutter filtering methods.